gjorgiev/interview-challenges-visualizer/README.md

 ## 🚀 Features

 - Dynamic exercise descriptions and solutions fetched from a database
-- Step-by-step visualizations for algorithm problems
+- Step-by-step Visual explanation for algorithm problems
 - TailwindCSS for clean UI and fast prototyping
 - Express API + Type ORM for backend
 - PostgreSQL database